21 December 2022

 The Aged Care Quality Standards define what good care should look like for people living in residential aged care centers or receiving care and services in their homes.
 They were developed by the Australian Government in consultation with the aged care sector and came into effect on 1 July 2019.

-The eight standards are designed to empower older Australians and ensure all aged care providers deliver high quality care and services.
+The eight standards aim to give older Australians more control and guarantee that aged care providers deliver high quality care and services.
 These quality standards are made up of eight unique components, which when working together, help to provide an exceptional level of care for residents and other consumers within the system.
 Each standard is described from the viewpoint of the consumer, the organisation and the organisational requirements that must be met.

-The Aged Care Quality and Safety Commission is responsible for assessing and monitoring government-funded aged care services against the Quality Standards.
+The Aged Care Quality and Safety Commission assesses and monitors government-funded aged care services against the Quality Standards.

 Here are the eight standards and what they mean.